MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Update-MgBetaRoleManagementDeviceManagementRoleAssignment.md

 ## SYNOPSIS
 Update an existing unifiedRoleAssignmentMultiple object of an RBAC provider.
 The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) In contrast, unifiedRoleAssignment does not support update.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgRoleManagementDeviceManagementRoleAssignment](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/Update-MgRoleManagementDeviceManagementRoleAssignment?view=graph-powershell-v1.0)

 ## SYNTAX